hexya-erp/hexya/doc/roadmap.md

     - [X] New schema for internal resources XML
     - [ ] Make hexya-generate create XSD for XML autocompletion
 - [X] Add support for CSV data files
+- [ ] Interface for report engines such as Jasper Reports

 Documentation
 -------------